rancher/rancher/tests/v2/validation/provisioning/rke2/README.md

   vcenter: ""
   vcenterPort: ""
 ```

+## Cloud Provider
+Cloud Provider enables additional options such as load-balancers and storage devices to be provisioned through your cluster
+available options:
+### AWS
+* `aws-in-tree` uses the in-tree provider for aws -- **Deprecated on kubernetes 1.26 and below**
+* `aws` uses the out-of-tree provider for aws.
+Built in logic to the automation will be applied to the cluster that applies the correct configuration for the out-of-tree charts to be installed.
+Supported on kubernetes 1.22+

 ## Machine RKE2 Config
 Machine RKE2 config is the final piece needed for the config to run RKE2 provisioning tests.